ga-wdi-boston/unix-cli/README.md

 /Users/tdyer
 ```

 > This will show you what the **present working directory, pwd** is.
-You might of heard directories called folders.
+You might have heard directories called folders.
 Directories are what one uses to organize files in the **computer's file system**.

 > Oh, look the "present working directory" is my home, or default, directory.
 And we're seeing the "absolute path" of my home directory.